 Two of the most common cold-weather health hazards are hypothermia and frostbite.
 Hypothermia occurs when your body temperature falls below 95 degrees Fahrenheit, and frostbite occurs when your skin tissue freezes.

-Both conditions are extremely dangerous and can even be fatal if not treated immediately.
+Both conditions are hazardous and can even be fatal if not treated immediately.T

 Symptoms of hypothermia include shivering, confusion, slurred speech, and drowsiness.
-If you suspect someone has hypothermia, it’s important to get them to a warm place immediately and call for medical help.
+If you suspect someone has hypothermia, it’s essential to get them to a warm place immediately and call for medical help.
 Symptoms of frostbite include pale or blue skin, numbness or tingling, and waxy-looking skin.

 If you have severe frostbite, seek medical attention right away.